suedenglehem/vntd-search/README.md

 I needed a simple scanner of vinted to check on all cheap table tennis blades in 10-30e range, often blades with broken edges which i can easily repair are in this range.
-So, first asked hermes to do a scanner for that, it got complettely bogged down in to complex ways of doing it.
+So, first asked hermes to do a scanner for that, it got complettely bogged down in too complex ways of doing it.
 Claude solved it all in 2h.
+It's generic of cause, just create or json for finding rtx3090s or cheap plutonium lumps.
 I run in on win10, you want to fire it on linux/mac etc or in docker, just ask claude to rewrite the runner script.

 Scanner of [vinted.fr](https://www.vinted.fr) for recent listings across a list of brands,